 - unlawful (in other words, not legally justified), and

 - committed with "malice aforethought."

 Malice aforethought doesn't mean that a killer has to have acted out of spite or hate.
-It exists if a defendant intends to kill someone.
+It exists if a defendant intends to kill someone without legal justification or excuse.
 In addition, in most states, malice aforethought isn't limited to intentional killings.
 It can also exist if the killer:

 - intentionally inflicts serious bodily harm that causes the victim's death, or